 - There are two trees which are affected by the extension to the pavilion.
-One is located to the rear (south) and the other to the side (east). - In the respect of the one to the east of the building the tree condition survey submitted with the previous application recommends the removal of this tree.
+One is located to the rear (south) and the other to the side (east). - In the respect of the one to the east of the building the tree condition survey recommends the removal of this tree.
 However, the survey recommends the retention of the other one.
 However, the tree would prevent the pavilion extension from being constructed and therefore its removal is unavoidable.
 However, the applicant is showing the provision of a replacement tree which is to be conditioned. - Trees are to be removed and replanted elsewhere on the site as part of the ongoing management of the site.
-In particular its proposed as part of the previous application to strengthen the arboretum element near to Priory Road.
+In particular its proposed to strengthen the arboretum element near to Priory Road.
 However, these matters are beyond the scope of this planning application.